hackaye/compute-space/README.md

 The functionality:

 * The app changes the stylesheet from `style.css` to `edge.css`
+* It grabs geolocation info about the request (this won't work reliably on the local server, read on to deploy to the Fastly network)
 * It also adds a cookie to the response (the origin website writes it into the page)
-* If the request is for a `json` file, send the data back in a synthetic HTML page
+* If the request is for a `json` file, we send the data back in a synthetic HTML page
 * We send synthetic pages back for any 404 or 500 errors

 ## Make a change

 Make a change to the `index.js` code, like changing the content in the synthetic HTML page!
 The Fastly CLI will automatically rebuild and run the app – you'll see the effects in the preview.

-> ⚠️ There are some functionalities that won't work on the local server like geolocation – deploy your app to the Fastly network to try these out.

 ## Deploy to Fastly